 Office of Global Services (formerly OIP)

-SCS and the Office of Global Services works closely with non-U.S. citizen students to ensure the proper completion of all immigration paperwork.
-All incoming students who are not U.S. citizens are required to complete an International Student Immigration Questionnaire available to them upon admission in one of the SCS programs.
+SCS and the Office of Global Services work closely with non-U.S. citizen students to ensure the proper completion of all immigration paperwork.
+All incoming students who are not U.S. citizens are required to complete an International Student Immigration Questionnaire, available to them upon admission to an SCS program.
 This document provides the Office with important information and helps determine whether visa support can be obtained through Georgetown.
-This completed form and all supporting documentation should be submitted to the Office before any non-U.S. citizen begins his or her studies at Georgetown.
-To apply for admission to the SCS at Georgetown, please contact the SCS admissions office.
+The completed form, and all supporting documentation, should be submitted to the Office before any non-U.S. citizen begins his or her studies.

 In addition to visa and immigration services, the Office of Global Services sponsors a number of student programs and events, as well as resources tailored to our international student population.
 If you have questions, please contact the Office of Global Services.